Upway

-Upway is an online marketplace for refurbished electric bicycles, operating in several European countries and the United States.
+Upway is an online marketplace for refurbished electric bicycles, operating in several European countries and the United States and now the world's leading electric bike refurbisher.
 Founded in 2021 by former Uber executives Toussaint Wattinne and Stéphane Ficaja, the company buys pre-owned e-bikes from individuals, retailers, and manufacturers, reconditions them at dedicated facilities known as UpCenters, and resells them through its website.

 The company has raised venture capital funding from firms including Sequoia Capital, Exor Ventures, and Korelya Capital, supporting its expansion from France to Germany, Belgium, and the United States between 2022 and 2025.
 Industry analysts have linked Upway’s growth to increasing demand for e-bikes in Europe and North America, particularly in the secondhand market.

 Upway has been covered in European and U.S. business and cycling media for its role in promoting reuse and extending the lifespan of electric bicycles.
 In 2024, it was nominated for the Rider’s Choice Awards in the Best Retail Sales & Maintenance Company category.